AdaCore/why3/doc/itp.rst

 connection to an existing library (of the proof assistant) to ease some proofs.

-.. why3-tool:: realize

 Generating a realization
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Generating the skeleton for a theory is done by passing to the
-:program:`why3 realize` command a driver suitable for realizations, the names of the
+:why3-tool:`realize` command a driver suitable for realizations, the names of the
 theories to realize, and a target directory.

 ::